caribewave/mambo-env/README.md

-# hot-board
+# Mambo
-POC: A white-box of tools for on-site coordination of rescue teams
+POC: A white-box of tools for on-site coordination of rescue teams and live sensor-data monitoring

 ## Environment